 What we blanketed here

-Nicholas Soames — the grandson of Winston Churchill — changed into one of the Conservative MPs who defied the government’s risk to withdraw the whip and voted with the opposition this night to capture manage of the parliamentary schedule.
+Nicholas Soames, the grandson of Winston Churchill, changed into one of the Conservative MPs who defied the government’s risk to withdraw the whip and voted with the opposition this night to capture manage of the parliamentary schedule.
 He stated he would no longer stand in the next general election in the wake of the vote.